tombrain/phpunit-mock-dibi/README.md

 a pre-defined result set, affected rows count or last insert ID.
 All with a familiar interface similar to PHPUnit Mock Objects.

-This is an adapted version of [czukowski/phpunit-mock-db] package for uses of [Dibi Database Abstraction Library][dibi] by David Grudl.
+This is an adapted version of [czukowski/phpunit-mock-db] package for uses of [Dibi - smart database layer for PHP][dibi] by David Grudl.
+Dibi is a database connection library that includes a powerful query builder and supports a variety of relational database systems.

 Installation
 ------------